DominikHorn/hashing-benchmark/README.md

+# Hashing Benchmarking

-"Can Learned Models Replace Hash Functions?"
+This repository has code for various hash functions and schemes used in our "Can Learned Models Replace Hash Functions?"
 VLDB submission.
-This repository has code for various hash functions and schemes.
-Full Scripts for Re-evaluation are under work

 # Files